frett27/splitflap_display/doc/index.md

 # Flip Flap - Digit - module (FLIP-1)

+*Patrice Freydiere - 2019-04*

-This module display a digit, using an energy minimum approach
+This module display a digit, using an energy minimum approach.

 ![](coupe_module.png)